-While some eco-friendly improvements cost a lot, there are low-cost things to do — relatively quick and easy — to make your home more energy efficient and less wasteful.
-In fact, 68 percent of those surveyed in a recent Angi study spent under $5,000 in making their homes more green.
+While some eco-friendly improvements cost a lot, there are low-cost things that can be done — relatively quickly and easily — to make your home more energy efficient and less wasteful.
+In fact, 68 percent of those surveyed in a 2022 Angi study spent under $5,000 in making their homes more green.
+More recently, the home improvement site/marketplace’s 2023 “State of Home Spending” report found that, among householders planning renovations, two out of the top five investment projects involved energy efficiency and sustainability — namely, upgrading a fossil fuel-burning HVAC system to an electricity-powered heat pump system and installing solar panels.

-If you are looking to save energy, money and possibly the planet, consider these additional 10 simple, low-cost, eco-friendly home upgrades.
-Many qualify for the general federal tax credit of 30 percent or a specific sum.
+If you are looking to save energy, money and possibly the planet, consider these 10 simple, low-cost, eco-friendly home upgrades.
+Many qualify for a general federal tax credit of 30 percent (see “The Inflation Reduction Act’s clean-energy incentives,” below) or a specific sum.

 1. Power strips

 Standby power is the juice consumed by appliances and electronics when they are plugged in but not actually in use.
-While it’s small, it adds up: Standby power accounts for $11.2 billion dollars in annual U.S. energy costs.
-By plugging devices into a power strip, which can cost under $20, you’ll have a single on/off feature that can control several at a time, ensuring your electronics are only consuming energy when you’re using them.
+While it’s small, it adds up: Standby power accounts for at least $11 billion dollars in annual U.S. energy costs, according to the EPA’s Energy Star program.
+By plugging devices into a power strip, which can cost as little as $8 to $10, you’ll have a single on/off feature that can control several at a time, ensuring your electronics are only consuming energy when you’re using them.
 (Just don’t use them to switch off computers or anything with a clock.)

 2. Water filter